nf-core/tools/docs/lint_errors.md

 This should ensure that the pipeline runs as expected on AWS and provide a resource estimation.
 The GitHub Actions workflow is: `awsfulltests.yml`, and it can be found in the `.github/workflows/` directory.
-This workflow incurrs higher AWS costs, therefore it should only be triggered on `release`.
+This workflow incurs higher AWS costs, therefore it should only be triggered on `release`.
 For tests on full data prior to release, the Launch option of Nextflow tower can be employed.

 `awsfulltests.yml`: Triggers full sized tests run on AWS batch after releasing.